 Augmented reality (AR) is a visual or audio “overlay” on the physical world that uses contextualized digital information to augment the user’s real-world view.
-AR-enabled smart glasses help warehouse workers fulfill orders with precision, airline manufacturers assemble planes, and electrical workers make repairs.
-We’re currently seeing mainstream gaming examples of AR that span age demographics.
+AR-enabled smart glasses help warehouse workers fulfill orders with precision, airline manufacturers assemble planes and electrical workers make repairs.
 The power of bringing information to the point of action in a seamless, unobtrusive manner is undeniable.
 This blending of the physical and virtual worlds is cracking open a new realm for businesses across the board to explore.
 Learn more about how augmented reality’s potential for business.

 Internet of things

-The Internet of things (IoT) is a network of physical objects — devices, vehicles, appliances — embedded with sensors, software, network connectivity, and computing capability enabling them to collect, exchange, and act on data, usually without human intervention.
-The industrial IoT (IIoT) refers to its use in the manufacturing and industrial sectors, aka Industry 4.0.
-IIoT augments people, places, processes, and products with sensors to capture and analyze information across a value chain, advancing the goals of the organization.
+The Internet of things (IoT) is a network of physical objects — devices, vehicles, appliances — embedded with sensors, software, network connectivity and computing capability that enable them to collect, exchange and act on data, usually without human intervention.
+Industrial IoT (IIoT) refers to its use in the manufacturing and industrial sectors, aka Industry 4.0.
+Both types are integral to the Fourth Industrial Revolution.
+Learn about the state of IoT today and how it's being used in key industries.

-Robots are machines with enhanced sensing, control, and intelligence used to automate, augment, or assist human activities.
-The robot market, which has grown for industrial applications, is poised for growth in a broad range of services applications.
-These applications are transforming manufacturing and non-manufacturing operations with new capabilities that address the challenges of working in changing, uncertain, and uncontrolled environments, such as alongside humans without being a danger to them.
+Robots are machines with enhanced sensing, control and intelligence used to automate, augment or assist human activities.
+The robot market is poised for growth in a broad range of services applications.
+These applications are transforming manufacturing and non-manufacturing operations with new capabilities that address the challenges of working in changing, uncertain and uncontrolled environments, such as alongside humans without being a danger to them.
 Learn more about next-gen robots.

-Virtual reality (VR) abolishes logistical limitations and makes anything possible.
+Virtual reality (VR) abolishes logistical limitations.
 In a computer-generated simulation of a three-dimensional image or environment, viewers can use special equipment to interact with the simulation in realistic ways.
 The gaming and entertainment industries are obvious proving grounds for VR.
-However, VR has the potential to transform many other industries as well, especially in the realm of experiential training where workers can be put into hazardous, difficult, or cost-prohibitive situations without the intense risks associated with these activities in the physical world.
+However, VR has the potential to transform many other industries as well, especially in the realm of experiential training where workers can be put into hazardous, difficult or cost-prohibitive situations without the intense risks associated with these activities in the physical world.
 Learn more about VR’s economic potential for business.